On this page

-Experiment is a workflow-driven behavioral experimentation platform that accelerates the process of creating different variants of features and websites for experimentation.
+Experiment is a workflow-driven behavioral experimentation platform that speeds up creating variants of features and websites for testing.

 With Experiment, you can modify and configure product experiences for unique audiences through: